 When the Federal Reserve raises the federal funds rate, it becomes more expensive for banks to borrow from one another.
 Those costs are passed on to borrowers, including those seeking mortgages.

-So, while the two types of rates don’t move in lockstep, it is likely that as the federal funds rate climbs higher, mortgage rates will follow the same trajectory.
+So, while the two types of rates don’t move in lockstep, it is likely that as the federal funds rate climbs higher, mortgage rates will continue climbing, too.
+The average weekly rate for a new 30-year fixed-rate mortgage already has jumped from 3.11% at the start of this year to 5.54% as of July 21.

-Homes already are at record-high prices in many parts of the nation.
 If you were hoping to buy a dream home for retirement, rising mortgage rates could put that abode out of financial reach.
-(Rising mortgage rates do not affect existing fixed-rate mortgages, however: It means higher rates on new mortgages.)
+(Rising mortgage rates do not affect existing fixed-rate mortgages, however.
+They mean higher rates on new mortgages.)

 For more considerations, check out “6 Things You Should Know About Buying a Home in Retirement.”